 The protagonist of My Ántonia and the narrator of most of the novel.
 Orphaned at the age of ten, he comes to live with his grandparents on the Nebraska prairie.
-Jim is reflective, studious, and… (read full character analysis)
+Jim is reflective, studious, and… read analysis of Jim Burden

 A Bohemian immigrant and Jim's closest friend, Ántonia comes to the prairie when she is 13.
 She is lively and intelligent, but struggles to remain optimistic while enduring the many hardships of poverty.
-Still, Jim… (read full character analysis)
+Still, Jim… read analysis of Ántonia Shimerda

 Ántonia's friend in Black Hawk and one of the "hired girls."
 She becomes Jim's girlfriend when they reunite in Lincoln while Jim is in college.
-While Jim loves Ántonia with a pure, childlike love, his… (read full character analysis)
+While Jim loves Ántonia with a pure, childlike love, his… read analysis of Lena Lingard

 Jim's paternal grandmother.
 She is 55 years old when Jim comes to live with her.
-A devout Christian, she acts as a maternal figure for Jim and also tries to look after the Shimerdas during… (read full character analysis)
+A devout Christian, she acts as a maternal figure for Jim and also tries to look after the Shimerdas during… read analysis of Emmaline Burden -

 The Narrator -

 An unnamed fictional character.
 One of Jim's childhood acquaintances, the narrator provides the introduction to the novel.
-Jim gives him the manuscript of My Ántonia.
+Jim gives her the manuscript of My Ántonia.

 Jim's paternal grandfather.
 A devout Protestant farmer, he becomes a deacon when the Burdens move to town.
 He has a snow-white beard and blue eyes.
 He is quiet and wise, and not demonstrative with his affection.
 Jim describes him as having a great sense of "personal dignity."